 7. Grass-fed milk tastes better.

 Ok, this one is a bit subjective, but we think it tastes better, and it's all thanks to grass!
 The more grass in a cow’s diet, the more flavor and creaminess some people may taste in the milk.
-You can taste it more in 100% grass-fed dairy like our Grassmilk, which comes in homogenized and cream-on-top varieties, and even more in cultured products like our Grassmilk yogurt and cheese, and our Pasture Butter, which further concentrate those unique flavors.
+You can taste it more in 100% grass-fed dairy like our Grassmilk as well as in Grassmilk Cheese as the cheesemaking process further concentrates those unique flavors.

 8. Grass-fed (or "grassfed") beef is its own industry, and the term is regulated differently from organic dairy.